feedback-house/developer-portal/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Feedback House platform is designed to facilitate developer experiency while ensuring higthest level of security.
+Feedback House platform is designed to facilitate developer experience while ensuring highest level of security.
 This document helps Developers or system administrators to properly setup the platform.

-*Using authomated methods such as Single-Sign-On and APIs are prefered since they provide better user experience, increase security and automate processes.*
+*Using automated methods such as Single-Sign-On and APIs are preferred since they provide better user experience, increase security and automate processes.*

 ## Getting started